Remove Ads

 – remove (a commodity) from (a supply source) 1

-• draw verb (draws, drawed, drawing)
+• draw verb (draws, drew, drawing)

 • withdraw verb (withdraws, withdrew, withdrawing)